mesolitica/malaysian-dataset/README.md

 #### [Klook](crawl/klook)

+**The copyright data remains with the original owners of the data, do not use this data for commercial purpose, https://www.klook.com/policy/**

 Crawled up to 200 interesting locations from MY and SG klook.

 Total size: 10.3 MB

 #### [IIUM-Confession](crawl/iium-confession)

+**The copyright data remains with the original owners of the data, do not use this data for commercial purpose.**

 Crawled up to 20k confession posts.

 Total size: 75.1 MB

 #### [Wattpad](crawl/wattpad)

+**The copyright data remains with the original owners of the data, do not use this data for commercial purpose, https://support.wattpad.com/hc/en-us/articles/216192503-Copyright-FAQ**

 Crawled using keywords,